JimQing/Algorithm-training/README.md

 [8] a to the power of n
 [9] split odd and even number and keep the relative position [10] N-to-last node on the linked list
+[11] Reverse a the linked list
+[12] Compose tow linked lists with different order [13] Tree substructure